It is housing which offers you low level housing support via a warden service and helps you to continue to live independently in your home.

-When a vacancy comes up in a scheme, we consider all applications on the list for that area.
+When a vacancy comes up in sheltered housing, we consider all suitable applications on the list for that area.
 We usually offer the tenancy to the person with the most points.

 If you have a limited income you may be entitled to Housing Benefit to help with the rent.
 Different schemes in Moray have different rents.
 The actual amount for a property is given in the offer letter we send you.
-Rents vary from around £26 to £45 a week depending on where the scheme is and the facilities available within the scheme.
+Rents vary from around £26 to £45 a week depending on where the scheme is and the facilities it has.

 The service charge covers the cost of the warden service, which is not included in the rent charge.
-The amount you will pay depends on your income and a financial assessment can be carried out for you, if you wish, before or during your tenancy.
-Should you not wish to have an assessment, or your income is assessed as exceeding the maximum allowed, you will need to pay the full cost.
-The weekly cost is currently £29.75 (at June 2013).
+The amount you will pay depends on your income.
+We can carry out a financial assessment with you before or during your tenancy.
+If you do not want to have an assessment, or your income is assessed as exceeding the maximum allowed, you will need to pay the full cost.
+The weekly service charge is currently £29.75.